Place Ban Jelacic à Zagreb

 Which neighbourhood for a first time in Zagreb?

-The centre around Ban Jelačić square and Dolac: the upper and lower towns meet there on foot, and all the essentials are at hand.
-The Gornji Grad offers the romantic version on the hills, five minutes away.
+The centre, around Ban Jelačić square and the Dolac market.
+The upper and lower towns meet there on foot, and the funicular saves the climb.
+On a two-night stay, it is the choice that wastes the least time.

 Where to stay in Zagreb on a budget?